-- ssh - SSH client software is installed on your Linux or OS X operating system by default
+- SSH client software that is installed on your Linux or macOS operating system by default.

-Logging in with a private key
+Log in with a private key

-To edit the file in vim, type the following command
+To edit the file in vim, type the following command:

-To save your changes, press Escape.
-Then, type ““:wq”to write the file and return to the command line.
+Type :wq to write the file and return to the command line.

-After saving the file, run the following command to change the file permissions to 600 to secure the key.
+Run the following command to change the file permissions to 600 to secure the key.
 You can also set them to 400.
 This step is required:

 chmod 600 deployment_key.txt